-- A planned e-safety curriculum as part of Computing / PHSE / other lessons (using Project evolve) - Key e-safety messages as part of discussions, PSHE sessions and Safer internet safety day (spring term - SID) are reinforced as part of a planned programme of collective/ class worships and pastoral activities - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils are helped to understand the need for the pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school.
-In particular, when accessing live remote learning sessions they will have a suitable background and sensible clothing on. - Staff act as good role models in their use of digital technologies, the internet and mobile devices.
-Ensuring likewise that when leading live remote learning sessions they will have a suitable/ neutral background and appropriate smart clothing. - In lessons where internet use is pre-planned, it is common practice that pupils are guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that are found in internet searches. - Where pupils are allowed to freely search the internet, staff are vigilant in monitoring the content of the websites the young people visit. - It is accepted that from time to time, for good educational reasons, students may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
+- A planned e-safety curriculum as part of Computing / PHSE / other lessons (using SWgfl) - Key e-safety messages as part of e safety week (summer term) and internet safety day (spring term SID) are reinforced as part of a planned programme of collective/ class worships and pastoral activities - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils are helped to understand the need for the pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school - Staff act as good role models in their use of digital technologies , the internet and mobile devices - In lessons where internet use is pre-planned, it is common practice that pupils are guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that are found in internet searches. - Where pupils are allowed to freely search the internet, staff are vigilant in monitoring the content of the websites the young people visit. - It is accepted that from time to time, for good educational reasons, students may need to research topics (eg racism, drugs, discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the Technical Staff can temporarily remove those sites from the filtered list for the period of study.
 Any request to do so, should be auditable, with clear reasons for the need.

-Education - parents / carers:
+2. Education - parents / carers: